 Yes, the euro is accepted in Albania.
 Alternatively, you can use the Albanian Lek, which can be easily exchanged in major cities in Albania.

-There are 6 mobile network operators and also quite a number of internet service providers in Albania.
+There are over 3 mobile network operators and about 0 internet service providers in Albania.
 You can checkout the

 and also details about each of them.